tdevopsschool/3-CICD/README.md

 1. Rewrite **.gitlab-ci.yml** to use `include` directive:
 - Create new one repo for CI yml files
 - Move CI from course project repo into new CI repo
-- Use **include** for injection moved CI from new project into course project
+- Use **include** to inject CI from new project into course project
 2. Screenshots with files of new CI and course project repositories should be in chat with homework's hashtags.

 ### Links 4-1